Miso Ginger Dressing

 This particular ginger miso dressing recipe is NOT vegan because it contains honey.

-However, if you sub agave nectar or maple syrup for honey, this miso dressing recipe would be completely vegan!
-Any extra maple syrup can be used for maple Brussel sprouts.
+However, if you sub agave nectar or maple syrup for honey, this would be completely vegan!

-Just like my lemon tahini dressing, this miso ginger salad dressing will last up to a week when kept in a sealed container in the fridge.
+This miso ginger salad dressing will last up to a week when kept in a sealed container or jar in the fridge.

-This miso-ginger dressing may separate when it’s chilled.
+This dressing may separate when it’s chilled.
 It’s no big deal.
-Allow it to come to come to room temperature for 15 minutes before shaking or whisking and serving.
+Allow it to come to room temperature for 15 minutes before shaking or whisking and serving.

 When I make this ginger miso dressing, I usually make a double or even triple batch, because I want to eat it all week long.

 The salad in these photos was made using mixed greens, rainbow carrots, radishes, cucumbers and snap peas.
-This salad with miso sesame ginger dressing is an easy side salad for my best Chilean sea bass recipe, gochujang meatballs or even my crab stuffed salmon recipe.
+This is an easy side salad for my Chilean sea bass recipe, Korean meatballs or even my crab stuffed salmon.

 More Foxes Love Lemons Favorites